Huulamnguyen/DevOps-demo-projects/README.md

 ### Project Description:
 - Setup and configure a server on Digital Ocean
 - Install Nexus on droplet
-- Publish artifact to Nexus
+- Configure `gradle.build` file and Publish artifact to Nexus

 ### Source:
 - Module 6: Artifact Repository Manager with Nexus